nathancarter/group-explorer/help-src/rf-um-mt-options.md

-To restore the default magnification level (which re-centers the table and fits it into the view), right-click anywhere in the table [control click on Mac, tow-finger tap on touch device].
+To restore the default magnification level (which re-centers the table and fits it into the view), right-click anywhere in the table [control click on Mac, two-finger tap on touch device].

 ## The Table tab